 Our Business Plan should be based upon a realistic estimate of the funding which is likely to be available to HITRANS.
 Grant income from the Scottish Government directly to HITRANS in its first two years represented the vast majority of the Partnership's funding.
 The 2007 Spending Review fundamentally changed the funding route for implementation of proposals within the RTS.
 Capital funding is included in the Local Authority block grant with little or no ring fencing for transport.
-Core revenue funding for HITRANS continues over the three years from 2011 to 2014 on the basis of core funding from Government and support funding from partner authorities.
+Core revenue funding for HITRANS is provided by Transport Scotland and our partner local authorities.

-In 2012/2013, HITRANS received Grant-in-aid from Scottish Government of up to £522,750 to fund revenue expenditure to support implementation of the Regional Transport Strategy.
-For 2012/13 HITRANS has had confirmation that the Scottish Government direct Grant-in- Aid contribution will continue to be provided to HITRANS to the sum of £522,750.
+In 2012/2013 HITRANS received Grant-in-aid from Scottish Government/Transport Scotland of £522,750 to fund revenue expenditure to support implementation of the Regional Transport Strategy.
+For 201314 HITRANS has had confirmation that the Scottish Government direct Grant-in-Aid contribution will continue to be provided to HITRANS to the sum of £522,750.